Puerto Vallarta in August 2026: Rain & No Sargassum

 Resort stayOften attractive because pools matter more in August

 The smartest booking move is to compare walkable stays in Zona Romántica and Centro against pool-focused stays in the Hotel Zone and Marina Vallarta.
-In August, a good pool can matter as much as the beach.
+In August 2026, a strong pool, reliable A/C, and flexible cancellation can matter as much as the beach.
+For a quieter resort comparison on the same coast, check Punta Mita in August.

 Best Things to Do in Puerto Vallarta in August